volfegan/PixelGlitch/README.md

 ![Incomplete HeapSorting of an sunflower by brightness](Incomplete_HeapSorting_brightness.jpg)

-#### Glitch by Imperfect Merge Sorting
+#### Glitch by Incomplete Merge Sorting
 Based on [Pixel Merge Sorting](https://github.com/volfegan/PixelSorting/tree/master/PixelMergeSorting).
 No difference from a normal Merge sorting.
-The glitchLevel range is [1, to..., 10] and is used to control how many division|merges are done during the sorting before stopping.
+The glitchLevel range is [1, to...] and is used to control how many division|merges are done during the sorting before stopping.

 Sorted by Hue: